Avoiding Duplicate Images

 Tools to negate the need for duplicates

-• They're creating a promotional campaign and look around for the images they wish to include, making a copy of the file each time they frequently build out a campaign.
-This is the most common reason for creating duplicate images.
+• They’re working on a promotional campaign and gather images they plan to use, creating copies of each file as they go.
+This is the most frequent cause of duplicate images.

 Avoiding this within DBGallery: Use "Collections".
-This is one the product's most loved and most convenient features, where it creates pointers back to original images using "Collections".
-Drag an image from any folder and drop it onto a collection to create a pointer to the original image.
-In the Collection, the thumb will show as usual, and opening it will show data, allow downloads, etc., as with an image in a folder.
-Collections look like folders, and can have a similiar structure of sub-Collections, but store only pointers (or shortcuts) rather than making a copy of the file.
-When no longer needed, a Collection can just be deleted without effecting the original images.
-"Collections" can be configured in the UI to be named anything, the most popular being "Projects", "Campaigns", and "Light Boxes".
-See Collections in our Knowledge Base for a full description of this great feature.
+This is one of the product's most loved and convenient features, allowing you to create pointers to the original images.
+Simply drag an image from any folder and drop it into a collection to create a reference to the original image.
+The collection displays the image thumbnail as usual, and when opened, the image behaves like it’s in a folder, with full access to metadata, downloads, etc. Collections look like folders and can have sub-collections, but they store only shortcuts, not copies.
+When a collection is no longer needed, it can be deleted without affecting the original files.
+Collections can be customized in the UI with names like "Projects," "Campaigns," or "Light Boxes."
+For more details, visit the Collections page in our Knowledge Base.

-Avoiding this within DBGallery: There is a dropdown in each image preview to choose various image sizes for download.
-No need to store them seperately.
+Avoiding this within DBGallery: DBGallery provides a dropdown in the image preview for selecting various image sizes for download, eliminating the need to store multiple copies of different sizes.

-DBGallery is able to detect duplicates as they are uploaded and can check for them across the entire collection.
+DBGallery can detect duplicates as they’re uploaded and also scan for them across the entire collection.

 Detection during Upload

-Figure 1: The upload dialog having detected duplicates.
+Figure 1: The upload dialog after detecting duplicates.

-Figure 2: The resolve duplicates page shown when there are duplicates detected during upload.
+Figure 2: The resolve duplicates page when duplicates are found during upload.

 Global Duplicates Detection

-For these scenarios there is a Global Duplicates Check.
-It is found in the Tools menu of DBGallery's main page.
-It looks and operates very much the same as the upload check, with some additional options because it can be quite some effort to clean up a large image collection after initially populating it.
-One difference: there is an option to ignore a group of duplicates when in rare case they're valid or need to be kept around while it's decided what the initial creator wants to do with them.
+For these cases, there is a Global Duplicates Check.
+It can be found in the Tools menu on DBGallery's main page.
+It operates similarly to the upload check, with extra options since cleaning up large image collections can be a big job.
+One unique feature is the ability to ignore a group of duplicates if, in rare cases, they need to be kept temporarily while the original creator decides how to handle them.

 Figure 3: The global duplicates check page.